arduino/docs-content/content/hardware/04.pro/miscellaneous/wisgate-edge-pro/features.md

 <FeatureDescription>

-The **WisGate Edge Gateway** is an industrial-grade device with high reliability and it suits every requirements for an IoT commercial deployment.
+The **WisGate Edge PRO gateway** is an industrial-graded device with high reliability and suits every requirements for an IoT commercial deployment.

-It supports up to 16 LoRaWAN® channels, multi backhaul with Ethernet, Wi-Fi, and Cellular connectivity.
-Optionally there is a dedicated port for different power options, solar panels, and batteries.
-With its enclosure design, it allows the LTE, Wi-Fi, and GPS antennas to be inside the enclosure.
+It supports 16 LoRaWAN® channels thanks to a Dual LoRaWAN® Concentrator, and multi backhaul connectivity  via Ethernet, Wi-Fi, and Cellular LTE.
+The design of its enclosure allows internal antennas for LTE, Wi-Fi, and GPS.

-Dual LoRaWAN® Concentrators for up to 16 channels.

 It is powered by OpenWRT which allows to develop custom applications.